manwithavan1998/First_Game/README.md

-just open the game using any browser and you can play this game using your mouse
+Just open the game using any browser and you can play this game using your mouse